gavin-hyl/robot-arm-pong/README.md

 TODOs (by Thursday night)
 - prismatic joint for the tip position (2 joints for where to hit)
     - secondary task for tip
+- velocity of hitting is free (right now we only have nominal velocity, if we don't enforce these constraints then we can choose different paths)
 - Tip trajectory formulation asap